udayputtireddi/InsightAR/README.md

 # InsightAR

-InsightAR is a multimodal AI assistant that understands **images and PDF documents**.
+InsightAR is a multimodal AI assistant that understands **images, PDF documents and multi-model tools**.
 It lets you:

 - 🖼 Upload an image and get a **rich, BLIP-2-powered caption**